 - Wash and pressure cook toordal & yellow moong dal until 4-5 whistle.

 - Tempering Ingredients:

 - In a kadhai, heat oil.
-Add mustard seeds, cumin seeds and let them sizzle for a minute.
+Add mustard seeds, and cumin seeds and let them sizzle for a minute.
 Add hing (asafoetida), roughly crushed garlic & dry red chillies.
-Saute for a minute till raw smell from garlic fades away
+Saute for a minute till the raw smell from garlic fades away

 - Add finely chopped onions and cook till translucent.